HL7/davinci-crd/src/pagecontent/index.md

 ### Content and organization
 The implementation guide is organized into the following sections:

-* [Use Cases & Overview](usecases.html) describes the intent of the implementation guide, gives examples of its use and provides a high-level overview of expected process flow
+* [Use Cases and Overview](usecases.html) describes the intent of the implementation guide, gives examples of its use and provides a high-level overview of expected process flow
 * [Technical Background](background.html) describes the different specifications this implementation guide relies on and indicates what developers should read and understand prior to implementing this specification
 * [Formal Specification](hooks.html) covers the detailed implementation requirements and conformance expectation
 * [Artifacts](allartifacts.html) introduces and provides links to the FHIR [STU3](STU3/artifacts.html) and [R4](artifacts.html) profiles, search parameters and other FHIR artifacts used in this implementation guide